delight-im/Android-DDP/README.md

 Connect your native Android apps, written in Java, to apps built with the [Meteor](https://www.meteor.com/) framework and build real-time features.

-## Usage

-Look at our [basic example](Examples/DDP/src/im/delight/android/ddp/examples/MainActivity.java) for a quick introduction to the usage of the DDP client

 ## Installation

  * Add this library to your project